PowerShellEmpire/PowerTools/README.md

-    Invoke-CopyFile                 -   copies a local file to a remote location, matching MAC properties Test-Server                     -   tests connectivity to a specified server Get-UserProperties              -   returns all properties specified for users, or a set of user:prop names Get-LastLoggedOn                -   return the last logged on user for a target host Invoke-CheckLocalAdminAccess    -   check if the current user context has local administrator access to a specified host
+    Invoke-CopyFile                 -   copies a local file to a remote location, matching MAC properties Test-Server                     -   tests connectivity to a specified server Get-UserProperties              -   returns all properties specified for users, or a set of user:prop names Get-ComputerProperties          -   returns all properties specified for computers, or a set of computer:prop names Get-LastLoggedOn                -   return the last logged on user for a target host Invoke-CheckLocalAdminAccess    -   check if the current user context has local administrator access to a specified host